1. FORMATION AND ADMINISTRATION OF THE LEAGUE

 g) All players playing in the Keighley & District Table Tennis League must have Table Tennis England affiliation and respect the rules of Table Tennis England and the rules of the Keighley & District Table Tennis League.

-a) The League Structure, number of Divisions and playing timetable will be decided by the Executive Committee prior to the handbooks being printed.
-All information will be sent to the Secretaries and members who have supplied their e-mail contacts.
-All Information about the League is posted on the 365 Site.
+a) The League Structure, Number of Divisions and Playing Timetable will be decided by the Executive Committee prior to the handbooks being printed.
+All information will be sent to the team secretaries and will also be posted on the website being used by the League.

-b) Teams may enter as individual teams or as groups of teams e.g. Haworth Hawks or Fastbats etc. Each Team must enter a minimum of 3 players and a maximum of 6 unless agreed with Fixtures Secretary.
+b) Teams may enter as individual teams or as groups of teams and each team must enter a minimum of 3 players and a maximum of 6 unless agreed with Fixtures Secretary.
 In teams that are part of a group, the playing strength of each player must be taken into account when placing players in a team.
+Where teams enter as a member of a group the Fixture Secretary will have the final say as to which is the stronger team for the allocation of the ranking prefix.

-e) All matches will be played under the Rules of Table Tennis England, see their website for details .
+e) All matches will be played under the Rules of Table Tennis England, see their website for details.
 All sets will be best of 5 games and each game will be up to 11 with games won by 2 clear points.
-Please ensure dark tops are worn and observe the service rules with no shielding of the ball with the free arm and a clear throw up of 6 inches from the unclenched hand.
-Approved 3 star balls must be used and the playing conditions should be suitable for competitive table tennis with good lighting and dark walls.
 The Home team has a responsibility to ensure their Venue is open and ready to commence the match by 7.30pm at the latest.

 i) A Match may be played ahead of schedule if both teams are in agreement.
 Again the home team must notify the Fixture Secretary.